filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 ## Stop the Lotus daemon

-In order to gracefully stop the running lotus daemon (required when restarting the daemon to update Lotus), use the following command:
+To gracefully stop the running lotus daemon (required when restarting the daemon to update Lotus), use the following command:

 ```sh
 lotus daemon stop